ChaoticShiny/SLIMER/README.md

 *other_code*
 - This folder contains all the root scripts used to view and compare data.
 See "ROOT/SCRIPTS" for more information.

+*ImageJ macros*
+- See the section for ImageJ.

 **RUNNING A SIMULATION**